AyalaVirtual/ChristmasPlanner-FrontEnd/README.md

 <b>Acceptance Criteria:</b>
 <br>
-* User can add new Christmas decorating ideas, specifying the name, materials needed, and instructions.
+* User can add new Christmas decorating ideas, specifying the name, materials needed, and directions.
 * User can save the Christmas decorating idea to the overall list of Christmas decorating inspiration.

 <b>User Story 4:</b>
 <br>
-As a user I want to update/edit the details of a Christmas decorating idea, including the name, materials needed, and instructions.
+As a user I want to update/edit the details of a Christmas decorating idea, including the name, materials needed, and directions.
 (PUT Christmas decorating idea)

 <b>Acceptance Criteria:</b>
 <br>